-- For each hole in P, junction combines with an electron that is from N junction.
+- Each hole in P side combines with an electron that is from the N side.
 Due to this reason, a covalent bond will break and an electron generated from the covalent bond move towards the positive terminal.

 - There is a formation of electron-hole pair.

-- Holes carries a current in the P region.
+- Holes carry current in the P region.

-- Electrons carry a current in the N region.
+- Electrons carry current in the N region.